Yuquan, Hohhot

-Yuquan means “The spring as beautiful as jade” in Chinese, it was named after a spring nearby Dazhao Temple.
+Yuquan means "The spring as beautiful as jade" in Chinese, it was named after a spring nearby Dazhao Temple.
 The north side of Yuquan District is the old town of Guihua, the middle area was built in 1950-1980s, the south side was built after 1990s.
 The new campus of the University of Inner Mongolia is in the south side.

+Subdivisions

+Yuquan District is made up of 8 subdistricts and 1 town.

+Transport

+Metro

+Yuquan is currently served by one line and six stations of the Hohhot Metro.